calebyhan/slicer-salt/docs/source/shape_population.rst

 Instructions
 ---------------------------

-First we need to prepare the outputs from the `SPHARM-PDM Generator`` module.
+First we need to prepare the outputs from the `SPHARM-PDM Generator` module.
 Once you have the output files, you can use the Shape Population Viewer to visualize and validate the populated shapes.
 However, simply loading the files would take a while, so we can divide up the `*SPHARM.vtk` files into smaller chunks.

 First ensure that we are in the `Shape/output` directory.
+This script below will create three folders `SP1`, `SP2`, and `SP3`, and distribute the `*SPHARM.vtk` files evenly among them.

 .. code-block:: console